Coopertronic/Coopertronic-OS/README.md

 ### Thanks to

 Many thanks to DistroTube who inspired me to do this with his videos.
+[Website](https://distro.tube/) [YouTube](https://www.youtube.com/DistroTube) [Odysee](https://odysee.com/@DistroTube:2) [GitLab](https://gitlab.com/dwt1)

-Many thanks to the people on the Rebourne OS and Bred OS discord servers.
+Many thanks to the people on the [Reborn OS](https://rebornos.org/) and [Bred OS](https://bredos.org/) discord servers.
 You have been a tremendous help in getting me through the difficult learning curve.

-Many thanks to EZarcher that made it possible to get calamares up and running without error.
+Many thanks to [EZarcher](https://sourceforge.net/projects/ezarch/) that made it possible to get calamares up and running without error.

-I will be updating this readme with links to their respective projects.